To mitigate the effects of global warming, environmentalists, leaders, and experts have been recommending the adoption

 4. Climate Change Mitigation and Adaptation

 Growing trees in agricultural systems can reduce the impact of climate change on agriculture.
-Sourcing tree products from trees grown on farms reduces the need to cut trees and hence reduce the rate of deforestation that is quickly getting rid of the planet’s carbon sinks while releasing stored carbon into the environment.
-Trees in agroforestry systems, therefore, help to mitigate climate change through carbon sequestration.
+Sourcing tree products from trees grown on farms reduces the need to cut trees, reducing the rate of deforestation, which is quickly getting rid of the planet’s carbon sinks while releasing stored carbon into the environment.

 Further, agroforestry plays a critical role in improving climatic conditions and weather patterns by modifying microclimatic conditions such as temperature and water vapor content of air and wind speed, resulting in beneficial effects on crop growth and animal welfare.

 5. Environmental Benefits

 Careful planning and integration of agroforestry can help protect the natural resources in the environment.
-For example, growing trees can help improve the quality of water and its quantity by filtering and capturing of water resources.
+For example, growing trees can help improve the quality of water and its quantity by filtering and capturing water resources.

 Other environmental benefits of agroforestry systems include reduction of pressure on natural forests, more efficient recycling of nutrients by deep-rooted trees on the site, increment in soil nutrients, improvement of microclimate, and reduction of surface run-off.
 The systems also help improve soil structure and provide better protection of ecological systems.

 6. Support Local Communities and Cultures

 Agroforestry is designed to help local communities and cultures thrive.
-With the help of agroforestry specialists, indigenous people and local communities can continue with the local beliefs and culture while ensuring long term sustainability of the traditional systems.
+With the help of agroforestry specialists, indigenous people and local communities can continue with the local beliefs and culture while ensuring the long-term sustainability of the traditional systems.

 It is also worth noting that agroforestry can lead to decent rural livelihoods, cultural diversity, and maintaining local spiritual beliefs.
 Agroforestry also helps in the stabilization and improvement of local communities by eliminating the need to move sites of farm activities.

-Trees and tree products have economic value that can get agroforesters a source of livelihood and potentially reduce their poverty levels, especially in developing or emerging economies.
+Trees and tree products have economic value that can give agroforesters a source of livelihood and potentially reduce their poverty levels, especially in developing or emerging economies.
 The value addition of newly-produced tree products can be a source of employment and income for individuals.